 Hartnett discovered the internship through his mother, Nina, an adjunct chemistry professor at College of DuPage.
 Originally from Croatia, she attended the University of Split and knew the head of the Chemistry and Technology department as a former colleague.
 He was able to guide Hartnett through the application process.

 Although Hartnett had spent summers as a boy in Croatia, he had not returned in 13 years.

 “I was very nervous going into it, because I wasn’t sure what to expect,” he said.
 “Everyone I worked with was amazing.
 They were all so helpful, and they all made it clear that if I had any questions I shouldn’t be afraid to ask.
 My professor would sit down with me every day and explain the day’s topic and what the experiment would be.
 Then I would be left alone for several hours.
 The professor was great about checking in with me and making sure I understood all of the calculations.”

 The internship provided Hartnett with a glimpse into a research career, as he hopes to work in a lab setting as he pursues a career in chemical engineering.

-Hartnett chose College of DuPage for several reasons – his older brother came to COD and he recognizes the value the College provides.
-His goal is to finish as many classes at COD as possible before transferring and completing his bachelor’s degree.
+Hartnett chose College of DuPage for several reasons – his older brother came to COD and he recognized the value the College provides.
+He graduated with honors, earning his Associate in Engineering Science degree, and currently is working to save money so he can pursue his bachelor’s degree.

 “I have friends who already have $20,000 to $30,000 in school loans, and I want to finish my schooling with less than $10,000 in debt,” he said.
 “I always tell people that they should go to College of DuPage for their first two years.
 I would argue that you get a better education at COD because the class sizes are smaller and you get that individualized attention.
 A close-knit classroom is better for learning.”